5 Must See Waterfalls Near Melbourne, Victoria

 1. Steavenson Falls – Marysville

 Steavensons Falls is one of our favourite Waterfalls near Melbourne At an impressive 84 metres tall, Steavenson Falls in Marysville is one of the highest waterfalls in Victoria.
-Around 90 minutes East of Melbourne, these stunning waterfalls make a gorgeous backdrop for any photo and are easy enough to reach, even with young children.
+Around 90 minutes East of Melbourne in the gorgeous Yarra Valley, these stunning waterfalls make a gorgeous backdrop for any photo and are easy enough to reach, even with young children.

 Once you drive to the Steavenson Falls carpark, the main look out is a short 350m walk along a gravel road which is pram friendly.
 The upper look out is another 800m if you want to continue.